zaiyr-sh/zaiyr-sh/README.md

 **About Me:**

-- 🎓 I’m currently pursuing a Master's degree in Applied Information Sciences at Tohoku University;
+- 📱 Android Developer with 3.5+ years of experience in Kotlin & Java

-- 🤖 My main interests lie in Machine Learning, Deep Learning, and Artificial Intelligence;
+- 🤖 Deep Learning Enthusiast, exploring NLP & Computer Vision

-- 📱 I have experience in Android Development using Kotlin;
+- 🎓 Master’s student in Applied Information Sciences at Tohoku University (MEXT Scholar)

-- 📊 I'm exploring the intersection of AI and behavioral dynamics in sports analytics;
+- 🏆 Worked on top finance apps in Kyrgyzstan with 5M+ downloads

-- 🚀 Currently working on my thesis: "Breaking the Save Barrier: Predicting Penalty Outcomes with Machine Learning and Behavioral Dynamics.
+- ✍️ Interested in Procedural Content Generation, Generative AI, and AI for Video Games

 **Languages and Tools:**